umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Custom-Markup/index.md

 ### Form.cshtml

-This is the main view responsible for rendering the form markup.
+This is the main view responsible for rendering the Form markup.

-The view is separated into two parts, one is the actual form and the other will be shown if the form is submitted.
+The view is separated into two parts, one is the actual Form and the other will be shown if the Form is submitted.

-This view can be customized, if you do so it will be customized for all your forms.
+This view can be customized, if you do so it will be customized for all your Forms.

 ### Script.cshtml